|28A.01||Citation, Minnesota Consolidated Food Licensing Law.|

 (ii) one person represents a statewide general farm organization;

-(iv) one person represents a food-oriented consumer group; and
+(iv) one person represents a food-oriented consumer group.

 (b) Members shall serve without compensation.
 Members appointed by the governor shall serve four-year terms.

-(b) The task force shall meet monthly or as determined by the chair.
+Subd.
+3. Organization. (a) The committee shall meet monthly or as determined by the chair.

-(c) The members of the task force shall annually elect a chair and other officers as the members deem necessary.
+(b) The members of the committee shall annually elect a chair and other officers as they determine necessary.

-The commissioner shall provide support staff, office space, and administrative services for the task force.
+Subd.
+4. Staff.
+The commissioner of agriculture shall provide support staff, office space, and administrative services for the committee.